Horse racing: Al Boum Photo wins Cheltenham Gold Cup

 “I come here every year and start afresh, but I didn’t think I would have a good Cheltenham with how the winter had gone.”

+Victory was bittersweet for Mullins as one of his other runners in the Gold Cup, Invitation Only, suffered a serious fall and had to be euthanized.

-Earlier, 20-1 shot Pentland Hills won the Triumph Hurdle but the race was overshadowed by the death of favorite Sir Erec who had to be put down following a serious injury sustained after going over a fence.
+It followed the death of Triumph Hurdle favorite Sir Erec who was put down following an injury sustained after going over a fence in the race won by 20-1 shot Pentland Hills.

-“There was no reason we could have predicted that injury,” David Sykes, the director of Equine Health and Welfare at the British Horseracing Authority, told ITV.
+“There was no reason we could have predicted that injury (to Sir Erec),” David Sykes, the director of Equine Health and Welfare at the British Horseracing Authority, told ITV.

 “Beforehand, when he was checked, the vets reported he moved well and had no indication of lameness or injuries.
 We are never going to stop those sort of catastrophic injuries.”

-Sir Erec was the second horse to die at the four-day festival after Mullins-trained Ballyward was fatally injured on Tuesday.
+Three horses have died at the four-day festival after Tuesday’s fatal injury to Mullins-trained Ballyward.

-Reporting by Shrivathsa Sridhar in Bengaluru, editing by Ed Osmond
+Reporting by Shrivathsa Sridhar in Bengaluru, editing by Ed Osmond and Toby Chopra